ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/02-binary-heaps.md

 ```
 :::

-### Removing from the heap
+### Removing from a heap

+Heaps are often used to implement priority queues, where we repeatedly remove the element with the highest priority.
+This is the next element to be processed.

+Finding this element is straightforward: it is always stored at the root of the heap, at index 0 in the array.
+In a min-heap, this is the smallest element.

+To remove the highest-priority element, we remove the root.
+However, we cannot simply leave the root empty, since this would violate the requirement that the heap remains a complete binary tree.
+Instead, we replace the root with the last element in the array.
+We then reduce the size of the heap by one.
+This preserves completeness but may violate the heap property.

+The new root may now have lower priority than one or both of its children.
+To restore the heap property, we sift the element down the tree.
+At each step, we compare it with its children and swap it with the one that has higher priority.
+In a min-heap, this means swapping with the smaller of the two children.

+It is essential to choose the smaller child.
+Otherwise, the heap property could still be violated after the swap.
+Once the swap is performed, the element moves down the tree, and we repeat the process from its new position.

+This procedure continues until the element is in the correct position.
+That is, it has higher priority than both of its children, or it reaches a leaf.
+At that point, the heap property is restored.

-Here is how to remove the highest-priority element $V$ from a binary heap:
+Here is a summary of how to remove the highest-priority element $V$ from a heap:

-- We know that the highest-priority element is at the tree root, i.e. array position 0.
+- Swap the root element with the last element.
-- We also know that we need to reduce the array/heap size by 1 -- so we can swap the first an last positions.
-- Now the new root element does not satisfy the heap property.
+- Reduce the size of the heap by one.
-- We move the new root downward in the heap -- in each step comparing with the *highest-priority* child.
+- Compare the new root with its highest-priority child.
-- Continue until $V$ has a higher priority than both its children.
+- If the child has higher priority, swap them.
+- Repeat until the element reaches the correct position.

 ::: dsvis
 Here is a visual explanation of removing from a *max*-heap.